OctopusDeploy/blog/blog/2017-05/odcm-rfc.md

 What we were talking about is what's represented by the URL that the users use to access Octopus.
 Not physically, but conceptually.
 What we were talking about was the ability to split that so teams had their own Space in which to work.
 And so we started talking about Spaces.

-ODCM therefore manages Spaces, and Barry will be able to use it to do things like:
+ODCM therefore manages Spaces, and Barry Infrastructure will be able to use it to do things like:

 - enlist existing "Octopus servers" as Spaces,
 - separate things out of an existing Space into a new one,